 responding to technical matters (e.g., maintenance issues and troubleshooting) directly or by contacting the appropriate parties for assistance.

-Examples: Regarding element (c), in the event of a medical emergency personnel would need to know how and when to contact local emergency responders (e.g., 911) and/or service recipients' emergency contacts.FPPRG 4.05
+Examples: Regarding element (c), in the event of a medical emergency personnel would need to know how and when to contact local emergency responders (e.g., 911) and/or service recipients' emergency contacts.

+NA: Technologies are not used to provide services from a remote location (e.g., telehealth).

+FPPRG 4.05

-Personnel only provide technology-based services to service recipients located in states where they are appropriately licensed, if required.
+When technologies are used to provide services from a remote location, personnel only provide services to service recipients located in states where they are appropriately licensed, if required.

+NA Technologies are not used to provide services from a remote location (e.g., telehealth).

+FPPRG 4.06

+Appropriately licensed or otherwise qualified providers monitor interactions between persons served and AI-enabled behavioral health applications at a frequency that accounts for the tool’s overall safety and assessed alignment with the person’s needs and demographic characteristics.

+NA The organization does not use client-facing, AI-enabled behavioral health applications (e.g., AI-assisted risk assessment, bot-administered talk therapy, etc.)

+Related Standard: RPM 8.04

+PRG 4.07

+Client-facing, AI-enabled behavioral health applications allow users to be easily transferred to a human when needed.

+NA The organization does not use client-facing, AI-enabled behavioral health applications (e.g., AI-assisted risk assessment, bot-administered talk therapy, etc.)

+Related Standard: RPM 8.04

 Human Resources (HR)

 HR 2: Recruitment and Selection